 JASMIN provides access to XFC via a command-line client:

-xfc client can be run on the "sci" servers or
+xfc client can be run on either the

-xfer2.jasmin.ac.uk, but NOT on the high-performance transfer servers
+xfer.jasmin.ac.uk) servers, but should NOT be run on the high-performance transfer servers

-xfc client is used to initialise and then query the status (quota, scheduled deletions etc) of their XFC.
+xfc client is used to initialise and then query the status (quota, scheduled deletions etc) of a user's XFC storage volume:

 - To see all the available options:

 ** SUCCESS ** - user initiliazed with: username: username email: email@example.com quota: 300TB path: /work/xfc/vol1/user_cache/username